-If you need to file a claim against your car insurance, and you have a deductible of $1,000, this is the amount you must pay in order to process the claim.
-Then your insurance company pays the difference between your deductible and the total amount for repairs, up to the limit of your policy.
+If you have a $1,000 deductible and you file a claim, this is the amount you owe your insurer.
+Once you pay the deductible, your insurance company will process the claim.
+Then your carrier pays the difference between your deductible and the total amount for repairs.
+At least up to the limit of your policy.

 The amount of your deductible is one of the few ways you can directly lower your insurance premium.
-If you raise your deductible to $1,000 or more, you will pay less than if your deductible is $500 or $250, which are the most common auto insurance deductible choices.
-People with high deductibles file fewer claims and more of the repair costs associated with accidents are covered by the deductible.
-How much you can save by raising your deductible depends on your insurance because each one determine rates their own way.
+If you raise your deductible to $1,000 or more, you'll pay less than if your deductible is $500 or $250.
+Those are the most common auto insurance deductible choices.
+People with high deductibles file fewer claims.
+And more of the repair costs associated with accidents are covered by the deductible when its high.
+How much you can save by raising your deductible depends on your insurance.
+Each one determine rates their own way.

 That's why it's so important to shop around if you want to find the lowest insurance rates possible.
 Start by taking a few minutes to compare quotes from top companies to find the best deal.

-Sometimes when an accident occurs, liability may not be clear, and you may be directed to file a claim with your car insurance company.
-After your car has been repaired and your deductible has been paid, your insurance company may decide to pursue action against the other driver’s insurance policy.
-If your insurance company is able to recover funds from the negligent driver’s insurance company, they are required to reimburse you for your deductible payment.
+Sometimes after an accident, liability may not be clear.
+You may be asked to file a claim with your car insurance company anyway.
+After your car has been repaired and your deductible has been paid, your insurance company may help out.
+They could decide to pursue action against the other driver’s insurance policy.
+If your insurance company can recover funds from the other driver’s insurance company, they must reimburse your deductible payment.

-Yes, whether your car is being repaired or totaled, you will always be responsible for paying your car insurance deductible.
-If the car is repaired, your insurance company will cut a check for the amount of the repair, minus your deductible.
-If it’s totaled, they will pay you the value of your car less your deductible.
+Yes, whether your car is being repaired or totaled, you'll always be responsible for paying your car insurance deductible.
+If the car is repaired, your insurance company will cut a check for the amount of repairs, minus your deductible.
+If it’s totaled, they'll pay you the value of your car less your deductible.

 When paying you for the value of your car, if it’s totaled, insurance companies don’t pay off your loan.
 This is why having GAP insurance is such a good idea.
-With GAP, if the value of your car is less than what you owe on it, then the GAP insurance policy pays the loan balance for you.
-And as with repairs, they will subtract the amount of your deductible, so you will still be responsible for that amount.
+GAP insurance is for when the value of your car is less than what you owe on it.
+That's when the GAP policy pays the loan balance for you.
+And as with repairs, they'll subtract the amount of your deductible, so you'll still be responsible for that amount.

-There is only one instance where car insurance companies may “waive” your deductible payment.
-And that’s when there’s a two car accident, the other driver is at fault, their insurance company accepts fault and agrees to reimburse your insurance company for the full amount.
+There's only one time a car insurance companies may “waive” your deductible.
+That’s when there’s a two car accident and other driver is at fault.
+Plus their insurance company accepts fault and agrees to reimburse your insurance carrier for the full amount.

 When considering lower expenses in your budget, you may be tempted to increase your deductible.
 However, this may not be in your best interest.
 It depends on how easily you can access the funds necessary to pay your deductible.

 Typically, when you file a car insurance claim, the deductible must be paid up front, when repairs are completed.
-If you’re unable to get this money quickly enough, you may have to take out a high interest personal loan, a cash advance on your credit card or a payday loan.
-Any of these choices could easily eliminate any savings you may have accrued by having a larger deductible on your car insurance policy.
+If you can't get this money quickly enough, you may have to take out a high interest personal loan.
+This could easily erase any savings you may have accrued by having a larger deductible on your car insurance policy.

 A: No, not even if the vehicle is used for business purposes.
 You cannot deduct a deductible.